Max Kepler Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 24th in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.

-- The Rangers have a 4.03 team ERA that ranks 12th among all MLB pitching staffs.
+- The Rangers' 4.06 team ERA ranks 13th across all league pitching staffs.

-- The Rangers give up the seventh-fewest home runs in baseball (138 total, 1.1 per game).
+- Rangers pitchers combine to rank 11th in baseball in home runs allowed (143 total, 1.1 per game).

-- The Rangers will send Heaney (9-6) to the mound to make his 25th start of the season as he tries for his 10th win.
-He is 9-6 with a 4.27 ERA and 122 strikeouts in 118 2/3 innings pitched.
+- Dunning (9-5) is looking for his 10th victory when he takes the mound for the Rangers in his 20th start of the season.
+He has a 3.26 ERA in 132 2/3 innings pitched, with 101 strikeouts.

-- The lefty last appeared on Saturday against the Milwaukee Brewers, when he threw 3 2/3 innings, allowing three earned runs while giving up seven hits.
+- In his most recent time out on Saturday against the Milwaukee Brewers, the righty tossed five innings, giving up three earned runs while surrendering seven hits.

-- In 24 games this season, the 32-year-old has a 4.27 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.